CandeBergero/CDR_PM2.5_distribution_paper/README.md

 # CDR_PM2.5_distribution_paper
 Code for "Residual emissions may perpetuate community-scale inequalities of U.S. air pollution in net-zero scenarios", published at Nature Climate Change (DOI here)

-Data is located in Zenodo: input shapefiles, input data, and BenMAP results (10.5281/zenodo.13863764).
+Data is located in Zenodo: input shapefiles, input data, and BenMAP results (DOI: 10.5281/zenodo.20045877).
 It has to be downloaded, unzipped, and placed in this folder to run the code.

 Additionally, folder "output_data" is in Zenodo as well and can be placed here to run code "paper_figures.R" without running previous code.